jeaninemjordan/UFOs/README.md

 The highest numbers of sightings occurred in coastal regions of the United States.
 The following states weighed in with the following metrics:
 * California: 30 sightings, 27% of the dataset.
 * Florida: 10 sightings, 9% of the dataset
-* Massachussetts: 7 sightings, 6.3% of the dataset.
+* Massachusetts: 7 sightings, 6.3% of the dataset.

 The remaining states in the dataset reported four or less UFO sightings.
 To narrow this analaysis even further, El Cajon, CA reported the highest numbet of sightings (5), while the remaining cities in the dataset each reported three or less.
 Further analysis with a larger dataset should be conducted on coastal territories and UFO sighting frequency to determine the geographical significance.